pascua28/adhell3/device_owner.md

 1. Download and install Shizuku using any method from here: https://shizuku.rikka.app/download
 2. Start Shizuku via wireless debugging as described here: https://shizuku.rikka.app/guide/setup/#start-via-wireless-debugging
 3. Open Adhell3 and navigate to Other->Settings->Grant Device Owner
+4. (Optional but recommended) Check Requirements
-4. Click on the "Grant" button
+    1. Click on the "Check Requirements" Button
-5. A popup should appear asking for Shizuku's permission.
+    2. A popup should appear asking for Shizuku's permission.
 Click "Allow"
+    3. After a short time, status and details of individual requirements will be shown
+    4. If requirements are not met, a button to open accounts setting will be shown.
+    **It is not advised to continue the process if any of the check failed**
+5. Click on the "Grant" button
+6. A popup should appear asking for Shizuku's permission.
+Click "Allow" (Not needed if requirements were checked)
-6. After short time a toast message should appear indicating result
+7. After short time a toast message should appear indicating result
-7. If unsuccessful a detailed error will be shown on the dialog.
+8. If unsuccessful a detailed error will be shown on the dialog.
 Make sure you have [met requirements](#requirements-for-granting-device-owner) and followed the steps correctly.

 If successful you may uninstall Shizuku afterward or continue using it with other [awesome apps](https://github.com/timschneeb/awesome-shizuku).